OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 Any database changes deployed by the green version must maintain backward and forward compatibility.
 Even when the green version is not serving traffic, the blue version will be exposed to database changes.

+This deployment strategy requires additional infrastructure during the deployment process, but this can be created and destroyed automatically or used as a cold standby, depending on your needs and cost constraints.

-#### Session draining
+#### Session-draining

 The session-draining strategy is used when applications maintain states tied to a particular application version.

-This is similar to the blue/green strategy in that both will deploy the new version alongside the current version and run both side by side.
-Unlike the blue/green strategy, which will cut all traffic over to the new deployment in a single step, the session-draining strategy will direct only new sessions to the new deployment, while the existing deployment serves traffic to existing sessions.
+This is similar to the blue/green strategy as it also means you deploy the new version alongside the current version, running both side by side.
+Unlike the blue/green strategy, session-draining will direct only new sessions to the new version while the existing one continues to serve traffic for existing sessions.

-After the old sessions have expired, the existing deployment can be deleted.
+The same infrastructure and clean-up requirements are needed for blue/green and session-draining strategies.

-Because the current and new deployments run side by side, any database changes must maintain backward and forward compatibility.
+Any database changes must maintain backward and forward compatibility because the old and new application versions run side by side.

 #### Feature flags

-The feature flag strategy involves building functionality into a new application version, and then exposing or hiding the feature for select end users outside of the deployment process.
+The feature flag strategy involves building functionality into a new application version and using a toggle or feature flag to control its visibility.
+This lets you control feature visibility without needing a deployment.

 In practice, the deployment of a new application version with flaggable features will be performed with one of the strategies above, so the feature flag strategy is a complement to those other strategies.